dannguyen/smalldata_journalism/introduction.md

 By tracking your balance by *month*, you now are looking at smaller, less significant data points.
 But seen together, they answer more questions than the yearly data points: did your balance drop in the summer, when you took your first overseas vacation in five years?
 Or during the holidays?
 If you track your balance *daily*, the questions you can answer become more pointed: has your average spending on the *weekends* jumped because you moved into the city?

-Going to the smallest, the most granular data that your credit card company collects &ndash; each transaction &ndash; then you can find the answers you need (though you may not like them).
+Going to the smallest, the most granular data that your credit card company collects &ndash; each transaction &ndash; now you can find the answers you need (though you may not like them).
 Are you paying more for gas or doctor visits?
 Or can the $1,000 in additional debt be explained by a recently-developed $5-latté-a-morning habit?

-##

-## Journalism that counts
+### Journalism that counts

+One of my favorite stories:

+TK Atul Gawande

+If you strip away journalism to its core: you have the act of questions.
+Then data journalism is counting.

+And if data journalism is just counting, then anyone, hopefully everyone, can be seen as asking questions -- and counting.
+My purpose for putting together *small data Journalism* is to help return it to its TK.
+With technology, the counting becomes

 ## About sdJ

 Information about small data Journalism, how it was built, about me, the editor, and the data journalism class I'm teaching.

+### Current status of sdJ

+You can see updates to sDJ on the blog.
+Or follow me on Twitter &ndash; @dancow &ndash; or the Github repo for updates.

+**As of September 2013:** My original goal was to collect my favorite articles and books about data journalism to provide, and then to write a few essays

+I've put together a list of readings and will just add more as I remember them.
+For my class, I want to put together some thorough guides to some all-purpose tools, including spreadsheets and the web inspector.

+For now, I'm skipping the

 ### About the author